 - don’t handle food if you have diarrhoea

 - avoid drinking water directly from rivers, streams and creeks

-People should remain away from work, school, preschool/childcare for 48 hours after symptoms have gone.
+People should remain away from work, school, and early childhood centres for 48 hours after symptoms have gone.